Frequently Asked Questions

 7. How will we assess our child’s progress?

-We believe that traditional schools have put too much emphasis on standardized testing, to the detriment of both the student and the educational experience.
+We believe that many schools put too much emphasis on standardized testing, to the detriment of both the student and the educational experience.
 To assess progress, River Farm parents can expect to receive a qualitative progress report at the end of each semester.
-Parents can also expect an open and communicative relationship with our teacher.
+Parents can also expect an open and communicative relationship with their teacher.
+We do use adaptive diagnostic tools to help us know where each child has learning challenges and strengths in reading and math.

 8. How will students learn in a mixed-age classroom?

 There are multiple benefits to a mixed-age classroom, which are discussed in detail here.
 In general, our teacher will teach to the entire class, scaling the actual classwork to the abilities of the individual students.
 For example, an older child might write a page-long essay about a work of art, whereas a younger child might write a few sentences.
-Math is the only class where lessons will be differentiated by ability.
+Math is the only class where lessons are differentiated by ability and taught in small groups or one-on-one.

 9. What attracts families to River Farm?

-River Farm is an excellent fit for families who are concerned that their child's natural joy and enthusiasm in the learning process will be diminished in a more standard learning environment – one which emphasizes testing, a lot of time spent passively learning and sitting at a desk, and larger teacher-student ratios.
+River Farm is an excellent fit for families who are concerned that their child's natural joy and enthusiasm in the learning process will be diminished in a standardized learning environment (one which emphasizes testing, a lot of time spent passively listening and sitting at a desk, larger teacher-student ratios, and little time for movement or the outdoors), who want to participate actively in their child’s education, and who want to be a part of a diverse community of families.
 Most of our families who started in other area schools felt that the experience left much to be desired.
 They believe a rigorous education can also be active, fun, individualized, and inspiring.
+They believe teachers should get to know students on an individual level, and that students should have a voice.
 As a progressive school, River Farm also seeks to prepare our children to be citizens of the world.
 We do this by exploring democracy and social-emotional learning; by interacting with our environment, hosting speakers, and going on many field trips (and field units, in Middle School); and by actively learning about social justice and current events.
 Many families are excited about a school that offers these opportunities for growth.

 10. Is RFC a religious cooperative?

 No, RFC is a secular cooperative that welcomes people from all backgrounds and belief systems.
 Our philosophy of exploration, open-mindedness, and cultural awareness means that our students may learn about a specific religion, holiday, or religious practice as part of their cultural and historical studies.
+Parents and grandparents are also encouraged to come in and share about their cultures, history, religious holidays, and more.
 Although we have no affiliation with the church in which we are housed, we enjoy a strong relationship with them and will continue to partner with them on certain service projects.

 11. What if the teacher is sick?

-Our director (formerly a teacher at RFC) will sub for sick teachers whenever possible.
+Our director will substitute for sick teachers whenever possible.

 12. Is the cost of classroom materials included in the tuition?

-Because of our very low tuition, books, extracurriculars, and other materials are not covered by tuition.
+Because of our very low tuition, books, extracurriculars, and other materials are covered in an additional supply and extra-curricular fee.
 Learn more about tuition here.

 13. Is there a tuition discount for enrolling more than one child?
 What about the co-op requirements?